The information given below has been disclosed pursuant to Rule 26 of the AIM Rules for Companies. The last update was on 12 September 2025.

 AIM securities in issue

-Total shares in issue are 21,000,000 and shares not in public hands are 15,169,301 representing 72.2% of the issued share capital of the company.
+Total shares in issue are 21,000,000 and shares not in public hands are 6,920,762 representing 33.0% of the issued share capital of the company.
 No securities are currently held in treasury.
+(Last Updated including Significant Shareholders: 2 December 2025)

 Restrictions on the transfer of AIM securities